Editor’s note: This story was updated on Oct. 21, 2022, and Nov. 13, 2022.

 D3’s origins can be traced back to HACE’s Livability Academy in Fairhill.
 The academy is an eight-week-long program designed to empower Kensington, Fairhill, and St. Hugh residents to create innovative solutions to community issues.
 The program accepts adult and high school participants.

 During Fall 2021, academy participants formed groups based on their interests.
 Fairhill United for Livability’s vision was to activate public spaces through historical education workshops, cleanups, and community celebrations.

 “The pandemic fractured a lot of social connections in the neighborhood, and our interest was in helping build and maintain a sense of community,” said Nishi Dsouza, a D3 member and Fall 2021 academy participant.
 “Part of that is in celebrating who we are and what we bring to the table.”

 After garnering interest from other community organizations to join the cause, Fairhill United for Livability rebranded itself under the D3 umbrella.
 Dsouza hopes the group’s collective action can put an end to the illegal dumping and trash problem in the community.

 ‘If we live in this trash, we’re going to die in this trash’

 Teea Tynes, a D3 member, has been living in Fairhill on and off since 1979.
-Although the neighborhood was never pristine, illegal dumping has gotten worse over the years, she said.
+Although the neighborhood was never pristine, she said that illegal dumping has gotten worse over the years.